wassname/openshift-scalable-celery-cartridge/README.md

 # OpenShift Python Cartridge
-This cartridge is documented in the [Cartridge Guide](http://openshift.github.io/documentation/oo_cartridge_guide.html#python ).
+This cartridge is forked from the openshift python cartridge with celery added.

+# Install

+rhc cartridge-add https://raw.github.com/wassname/openshift-scalable-celery-cartridge/master/metadata/manifest.yml -a "appname"

+# Config

+To configure make a celeryconfig.py file and put it in you $OPENSHIFT_DATA_DIR.
+Or use another name and set ${OPENSHIFT_CELERY_CONFIG}=othername.py.